rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Word embeddings map words to dense vectors of real numbers, where similar words have similar vectors.

+**Cost Function**: The cost function used is the Negative Log-Likelihood, which measures how well the predicted word vectors match the actual context.

 **Example**: Using Word2Vec to analyze security bulletins and identify related terms and concepts.

 ##### Document Embeddings (Doc2Vec)
 **When to Use**: Use Doc2Vec for creating vector representations of entire documents, capturing the context and meaning.

 **How It Works**: Doc2Vec extends Word2Vec to generate embeddings for documents instead of individual words.

+**Cost Function**: The cost function used is the Negative Log-Likelihood, similar to Word2Vec.

 **Example**: Clustering security incident reports based on their content using Doc2Vec embeddings to identify common types of incidents.